-Many large organizations continue to use lightweight CMS applications to build authenticated websites, because they are easy to set up, but these applications are not designed to scale to the requirements of enterprise deployments.
+Many large organizations continue to use lightweight CMS applications to build authenticated websites because they are easy to set up, but these applications are not designed to scale to the requirements of enterprise deployments.
 Additionally, many of these software tools lack continuous professional security assessments, becoming vulnerable to potential threats and attacks.

-5. Portals are flexible
+5. They are flexible

 This flexibility applies to all layers of the implementation, from UX to governance & user permissions.
 When powered by a DXP, you can have multiple autonomous portals that leverage a single design system for multiple purposes.
 Or you can have a single portal that serves both customers and internal audiences at different steps of the journey.

-Portals allow us to make transactions through online banking, work together with others while being remote, and store our reports safely until we are ready to share them with the team.
+Enterprise portals allow us to make transactions through online banking, work together with others while being remote, and store our reports safely until we are ready to share them with the team.
 Their focus on volume, reach, and scalability has made them essential for any type of organization that attends to a great number of employees and collaborators.

 Do you have a portal?
 Let’s get in touch

 We believe in helping big companies with their challenges while avoiding costly pitfalls.
 That’s why we believe in business portals.
-If you are interested in discussing your needs and any upcoming project related to digital solutions, portals, platforms, and technologies, or redesigning your portal experience, drop us a line.
+If you are interested in discussing your needs and any upcoming project related to digital solutions, portals, platforms, and technologies or redesigning your portal experience, drop us a line.